paul-hammant/tbd/content/game-changers/index.md

 2. In 2000, ex Microsoftee and early blogger Joel Spolsky would extol the virtues of #11 in his famous "The Joel Test"{{< ext url="https://www.joelonsoftware.com/2000/08/09/the-joel-test-12-steps-to-better-code" >}} posting.

+## Mozilla's Tinderbox (1997)

+Mozilla had a service that compiled and tested bits and pieces of their opensource offerings together.
+That service was Tinderbox and it debuted for the public to see in 1997.
+Their source organization was single branch in the trunk style managed by CVS, and allowed individual developers to checkout and keep abreast of only the pieces they wanted/needed to.
+Tinderbox was the safety net that ensured everything was correct across all the whole trunk.
+It ran until it wouldn't scale any more in 2014{{< ext url="http://oduinn.com/blog/2014/06/04/farewell-to-tinderbox/" >}}.

 ## Perforce and ClearCase (1998)

 Perforce and ClearCase bit into the corporate VCS market significantly.
 Both, as technologies, were